Find Your Perfect School

 St. Lawrence University is known for the Shadow-a-Saint program, enabling learners to participate in a week-long internship at an alumnus’ workplace.
 SLU Connect and Laurentians in Residence programs offer alumni and students the opportunity to connect in a small group setting.
 Students at the Laurentians can also apply for the Laurentians Investing in Networking and Careers program, which helps them land internships and careers at companies where alumni are currently employed.

 Schedule an appointment with a career coach at the Center for Career Excellence after exploring the online resources.
 In general, alumni support sessions are limited to three per career transition.
 A career counselor or career coach may be a better fit for alumni over five years post-graduation seeking career support or assistance.
 When you have all these services at your disposal, what other University can beat it, right?

 Stanford is home to one of the most significant alumni associations in the world, with over 95,000 members.
 One of the benefits is access to career services that can assist in getting jobs.
 Stanford’s alumni receive perks and opportunities from participating in events.

-As an alumnus at Stanford, you can access the library, the alumni cafe, or even ride bicycles here and there.
+As an alumnus at Stanford, you can access the library, and the alumni cafe, or even ride bicycles here and there.
 As well as the renowned gardens and fifty indigenous plant species, the Alumni Center is a great place to unwind.
-As part of the Stanford Alumni association, the Stanford Magazine is published annually, facilitating alumni connections.
+As part of the Stanford Alumni Association, the Stanford Magazine is published annually, facilitating alumni connections.

 Your relationship with them is highly valued, and they are eager to follow and support your career journey throughout your life.
 You can find connections with fellow GSE alumni, current students, and employers looking to hire GSE alum on Stanford EdCareers.
 Having alumni mentor students is one of the main functions of Stanford Alumni Mentoring (SAM).